 The woman chose a route to drive that was out of the way.
 This didn’t make sense to her autistic husband.
 He questioned her on why she chose to take a circuitous route.
 His wife answered that she just preferred that route.
 There was no particular reason other than she enjoyed the scenery.

 Her Aspie husband couldn’t understand why she would take a slower route through a neighborhood, rather than a major road that would bring her to the highway more quickly.
 He struggled to let it go and asked her repetitively “but why?”
 She didn’t have an answer that would satisfy his need for order and logic.

 I think of his continuous questioning of her as a skipping record (for those who remember playing an LP album).
 Before she realized the way his brain processed information, she would have interpreted his questioning as criticism; but at this point, she had gotten to know him much better.

 She finally used an analogy.
 She compared her route to preferring one color over another.
 She simply preferred one route over the other.
 Her husband was finally able to understand that.

 If your partner with Asperger’s isn’t getting something, stop repeating it in a way that makes sense to you.
 Try using an analogy he will understand.

-Communication may also be hampered by alexithymia.
-Alexithymia is the difficulty identifying and expressing emotions.
-Many people on the autistic spectrum experience alexithymia, This concept is so foreign to most NTs, that it’s nearly impossible to wrap their heads around.
-Identifying how you are feeling is as automatic as breathing to an NT.
+This concept is so foreign to most NTs, that it’s nearly impossible to wrap their heads around.
+Identifying how you are feeling in any given moment is as automatic as breathing to an NT.